 Buy a copy

+Perry also owned the nearby Merton Corn Mill.
 Corn milling was an important industry on the Wandle from medieval times.
-Perry also owned the nearby "very spacious" Merton Corn Mill and to ensure a constant supply of water, he dug out an adjoining field to form the Mill Pond and a cut leading directly to the mill.
+The corn mill was large and to ensure a constant supply of water Perry dug out an adjoining field to form the Mill Pond and a cut leading directly to the mill.

 Lord Nelson is thought to have visited Wandle Park House on a number of occasions, together with Emma and Sir William Hamilton.
 The house was demolished in 1962.